 There is a range of accommodation options you can choose from – from various cabins to Byron Bay Luxury accommodation for those who enjoy a bit of luxury on their vacation.
 Since it is a popular location for backpackers and impromptu adventurers, you can crash at a financially manageable Byron Bay Visitor Centre, if nothing else comes your way.

-For those of you who are traveling on a budget, there is Aquarius Backpackers Motel, Arts Factory Lodge and Byron Bay YHA.
-If you have money to spend and are in the mood for a more high-end accommodation, there is Cossies by the Sea, Tallow Beach Motel and Planula.
+For those of you who are traveling on a budget, there is Aquarius Backpackers Resort, Arts Factory Lodge and Byron Bay YHA.
+If you have money to spend and are in the mood for a more high-end accommodation, there is Cossies by the Sea, Tallow Beach Motel and Planula Retreat.

 As far as the activities go, a mere weekend in Byron Bay will probably not be enough to enjoy everything it has to offer.
 As far as surfing goes, the place offers a variety of beautiful beaches with several mighty-popular hotspots like Byron Main, Watego’s Beach and Tallow’s Beach.
 You can go kayaking, scuba diving or snorkeling.
 Make sure to check out Byron Bay Dive Centre first, on 9 Marvell Street.
 The center offers both snorkeling and diving trips for all of you thrill seekers.
 Kayaking tours are also a popular choice, and there is even a program that offers kayaking with dolphins.